Clan Forrester: 17th century and Civil War

 Sir George Forrester, tenth chief of Clan Forrester was created a Baronet of Nova Scotia in 1633, however when he died the baronetcy became dormant and still awaits a claimant.
 James and William Baillie who were the sons-in-law of the first Lord Forrester assumed the name and arms of Forrester and inherited the title under a re-grant of the peerage.
 James was a royalist and was fined by Oliver Cromwell with his estates becoming burdened in debt.
 In 1679 he was murdered by his mistress, Mrs Christian Nimmo and his brother who was mad then inherited the title.

 18th century and Jacobite risings

 Colonel George Forrester, the fifth Lord Forrester who was in the Grenadier and Life Guards fought under the Duke of Marlborough against the French at the Battle of Oudenarde in 1708 and the Battle of Malplaquet in 1709.
 During the Jacobite rising of 1715 he was wounded at the Battle of Preston (1715).
 Eventually the male line died out and the title descended through an heiress to the Earls of Verulam.

 In France

-Two cadet branches of the chief's family in Normandy, France are Le Forestier du Buisson-SainteMarquerite and Le Forestier de Foucrainville who descend from Sir Adam Forrester of the 14th century.
+Two cadet branches of the chief's family in Normandy, France are Le Forestier du Buisson Sainte-Marguerite and Le Forestier de Foucrainville who descend from Sir Adam Forrester of the 14th century.
 As of 1994 the head of these French branches is M. Jean Le Forrester.
 The Le Forestier cadets fought at the Battle of Ivry in France in 1590.